Current theme: light mode

 Exception: Shopping for asset finance rates within a 14-30 day window is typically treated as a single inquiry, so getting multiple quotes in this timeframe won’t hurt your score significantly.

 Errors on business or personal credit reports are surprisingly common and can unfairly damage your equipment finance applications.
-Regularly review your reports and dispute inaccuracies immediately.
+Regularly review your reports and dispute inaccuracies immediately, before applying for finance.

 Additional Factors That Impact Equipment Finance Approval

-• Business cash flow - Can you afford repayments from operating income?
+• **Business cash flow and serviceability** - Can your business comfortably afford repayments from its operating income?
+This is a primary driver of approval.

 How Long Until Credit Score Improvements Help?